 Research & Projects

-The IWS is currently working with the Ontario First Nations Technical Services Corporation (OFNTSC) and a First Nation on Manitoulin Island toward development of a community Source Water Protection Plan.
-This project is designed to develop planning tools specifically geared to Ontario First Nations communities who want to undertake a SWP plan.
+The IWS partnered with the Ontario First Nations Technical Services Corporation (OFNTSC) and a First Nation on Manitoulin Island toward development of a community Source Water Protection Plan.
+This project was designed to develop planning tools specifically geared to Ontario First Nations communities who want to undertake a SWP plan.

 IWS and OFNTSC are collaborating on creating a training course on Source Water Protection Planning that can be used by OFNTSC for ongoing community training for plan development in Ontario First Nations communities.

 Water Quality Training and Monitoring for the Indigenous Observation Network - Yukon River Inter-Tribal Watershed Council Partner Project 2017

 The IWS partnered with the Yukon River Intertribal Watershed Council Science Department to expand the water quality monitoring under the Indigenous Observation Network (ION) and to provide training on the use of passive samplers to monitor for hydrocarbon and metal contaminants.

 This project expands water quality data collection in the Upper Yukon River region toward the World Wildlife Fund watershed reporting, increases monitoring sites in the Yukon River and builds capacity for Indigenous community based monitoring using best available methods.